-Moreover, the number density of relic galaxies as a function of redshift predicted by simulations critically depends on the different assumptions and ingredients used to calculate it.
-In fact, this fraction depends on the physical processes shaping size and mass evolution of galaxies (e.g. \citealt{Naab+09,Oser+10, Oser+12, Oogi13,Quilis_Trujillo13,Zolotov15,Wellons16,Pulsoni20}).
-Counting relics at low-z is therefore an incredibly efficient way to tests different galaxy evolution models.

-For all these reasons, relics are a niche in the star formation mass/size parameter distribution of galaxies that allows us to put precise constraints on the physical mechanisms that shaped the Universe and the galaxy mass assembly at early cosmic time.

 These systems are unfortunately very rare.
-Only scanning a wide portion of the night sky with multi-bands photometric surveys, followed up by a large spectroscopic confirmation program, one can aim at building a statistically valid sample of relics at $z<0.5$, and thus be able to constrain precisely the number density and study its evolution with redshift.
-This is indeed the approach we undertook, in the last few years, within the Kilo Degree Survey (KiDS, \citealt{Kuijken11}) which, starting with DR4 \citep{Kuijken19_KIDSDR4}, is also complemented by NIR data from the VISTA Kilo Degree Infrared Galaxy Survey (VIKING, \citealt{Sutherland12, Edge13}).
+Only by scanning a wide portion of the night sky with multi-band photometric surveys, followed up by a large spectroscopic confirmation program, will it be possible to build a statistically valid sample of relics at $z < 0.5$, and be able to constrain their number density and redshift evolution.
+This is indeed the approach we undertook in the last few years within the Kilo Degree Survey (KiDS, \citealt{Kuijken11}) which, starting with DR4 \citep{Kuijken19_KIDSDR4}, is also complemented by near-infrared (NIR) data from the VISTA Kilo Degree Infrared Galaxy Survey (VIKING, \citealt{Sutherland12, Edge13}).